plhocker/top_wealth_thesis/README.md

 # Bachelor Thesis 2024

 Welcome to the repository for my Bachelor thesis in Econometrics and Economics.
 This is a brief summary of what can be found where.
+The methodology is in `Thesis.pdf`.

 ## Installation